-It is HLB Mann Judd's policy to rotate audit engagement partners on listed companies at least every 5 years.
+BDO Audit Pty Ltd were appointed as the Company's auditor in March 2024, following the resignation of HLB Mann Judd.
+It is BDO's policy to rotate audit engagement partners on listed companies at least every 5 years.

 Recommendation 4.2